Pitrus de Ocampo

 Pitrus Paolo De Ocampo (born June 29, 1991) is a Filipino volleyball player.
 He played with FEU Tamaraws men's collegiate volleyball team.
-He is currently playing for the Philippine Air Force Air Spikers in the Spikers' Turf.
+He last played for the Philippine Air Force Air Spikers in the Spikers' Turf.

 Career

 Collegiate

 De Ocampo played for FEU Tamaraws in the UAAP as a setter.

 In UAAP Season 71, they failed to advanced in the Semis after being placed in 6th.

 In UAAP Season 72, they got a 11–3 win-loss record in the preliminary round.
 They succeeded to advanced in the finals after defeating the Ateneo Blue Eagles in the Semis but they failed to get the championship title after being defeated by UST Golden Spikers in the finals.

 In UAAP Season 73, they got a 13–1 win-loss record in the preliminary round tied with UST Golden Spikers.
 They succeeded to advanced in the finals after defeating the UP Fighting Maroons in the Semis but they failed to get the championship title after being defeated by UST Golden Spikers in Game 2 of the best-of-three finals series.

 In UAAP Season 74, they got 12–2 win-loss record in the preliminary round.
 They won against De La Salle Green Archers in the Semis.
 They hailed as UAAP Season 74 champions after they won against UST Golden Spikers in Game 2 of the best-of-three finals series.

 In UAAP Season 75, De Ocampo played his last playing year in UAAP.
 He didn't finish the season because of the injury.